Bharat Bandh Call Over 'Agnipath' Today, States On Alert: 10 Points

 Here are the top 10 updates on this big story

-The Congress workers across the country will hold protests against the centre's Agnipath scheme and "vendetta politics" against Rahul Gandhi.
+Congress leaders have sat on a 'Satyagraha' at Jantar Mantar in the national capital to express solidarity with the armed forces aspirants protesting against the 'Agnipath' scheme.
+Parts of Delhi witnessed traffic jams as the traffic police closed off several roads.
+Massive traffic jams were witnessed at Delhi-Noida Direct Flyway and the Delhi-Gurgaon Expressway as well.

-Prohibitory orders have been imposed in Gautam Buddh Naga district and the police have asked people to not engage in any activity which disrupts law and order.
-So far, 225 people have been booked and 15 arrested in connection with the violent protest at the Jewar toll plaza on the Yamuna Expressway in Greater Noida.
+Uttar Pradesh Police said strict action will be taken against those found involved in jeopardising peace.
+In Punjab, the police have been asked to monitor the activities of social media groups which are allegedly mobilising or spreading instigating information about the scheme.

-350 trains have been cancelled in Bihar which saw violent protests over the new scheme.
-The Bihar government has also increased security at party offices considered vulnerable.
+The Bihar government has increased security at party offices considered vulnerable.
 As of now, internet services remain shut in 20 districts.
+In Jharkhand, all schools will remain closed today amid protests against the 'Agnipath' scheme.

-The Kerala Police said its entire force will be on duty today to arrest anyone engaging in violence or destruction of public property.
+Security has been stepped up at several locations in Haryana, Kerala, Telangana, West Bengal and Rajasthan also to avoid any untoward incident.
+In Faridabad and Noida, prohibitory orders have been imposed that prohibit the assembly of four or more persons.

 The three services of the military on Sunday came out with a broad schedule of enrolment under the 'Agnipath' scheme and warned those who indulged in violence and arson will not be inducted.